HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 These regulations will go over rules for HS/HSPS discord servers.
 These guidelines don’t only apply to text channels, but to voice channels as well.
 Please have Rule 4 in mind before you have any conversations.

 ### When On Duty
-- You are now required to join the On-duty VC(s) as soon as you get on team, as it eases communications for those who do decide to talk in VC
+- You are required to join the On-duty VC(s) as soon as you get on team (or right before you get on team), as it eases communications for those who do decide to talk in VC
   - You are not required to use a microphone.
 Simply being in a VC with everyone else is easier for everyone who is using a microphone.
 - Should you be heavily outnumbered or outgunned, you are permitted to request backup in the #backup-request channel.
 (Reference 3.6)